 Let $x_{l+1}^{\prime}$ be the input of $(l+1)$-th activation function layer.
 For a standard fully connected or convolution network, the $m$-dimensional input vector can be written as

-$f(\cdot)$ is the element-wise nonlinear activation operator that maps an input vector to an output vector by applying a nonlinearity on each of the input.
+$f(\cdot)$ is the element-wise nonlinear activation operator that maps an input vector to an output vector by applying a nonlinearity on each input.
 We assume $f: \mathbb{R}^{m} \rightarrow \mathbb{R}^{m}$ and the output of $(l+1)$-th layer can be written as

-In Eqn \ref{sigma}, $\sigma$ could be a ReLU, a sigmiod or a tanh function but we only consider the $\sigma$ is a variant of ReLU function that is random in our paper.
+In Eqn \ref{sigma}, $\sigma$ could be a ReLU, a sigmoid, or a tanh function, but we only consider the $\sigma$ as a variant of ReLU function that is random in our paper.
 The randomness is given by

 where $a_{l+1}^{m}$ is a random parameter and $a_{l+1}^{m} \sim P^{*}$. $P^{*}$ can be a continuous random distribution like uniform distribution or a discrete random distribution like Bernoulli distribution.